Trump's social media app launches year after Twitter ban

 Another regulatory investigation is focused on possible stock trading violations earlier in the fall.

-Stock is Digital World puts the value of its eventual merger target, Trump Media, at $10 billion.
+Investors in shares of Digital World are valuing its eventual merger target, Trump Media, at $10 billion.

 Associated Press writers Tali Arbel and Jill Colvin contributed to this report.